Item

 And then, do you think humans have ever really equally distributed like a vaccine or different treatments around the world during pandemics?

-Honestly, I don't think they've distributed vaccines and other medical equipments all around the world very quickly, because every country has its own fair share, and loss.
-And there are still countries who haven't been fully vaccinated, or they still don't have the proper care.
-And facilities to accommodate people have COVID-19 and conquer the virus.
-So, yeah, I think there's a really sloppy distribution of vaccinations are going on, irrespective of how each country or like, every company has founded their own vaccine.
+Honestly, I don't think they've distributed vaccines and other medical equipments all around the world very equally because every country has its own fair share, and loss.
+And there are still countries who haven't been fully vaccinated, or they still don't have the proper care and facilities to accommodate people have COVID-19 and conquer the virus.
+So, yeah, I think there's a really sloppy distribution of vaccinations are going on in respect of how each country or like, every company has founded their own vaccine.

 And then finally, after learning about past pandemics, are you more or less hopeful that the current pandemic will end soon?

-Oh, I think it'd be No. So the past, pandemics have lasted for a long time.
+I think it'd be- so the past, pandemics have lasted for a long time.
 And it's just been like two years since this started.
 And the more we get in and the more time passes, it's just getting more complicated.
 So I think this will last for two to three years, I guess, because it's going to take time for people to also adapt to the new changes.
 And I think it's just getting worse.
 So it gets better.
 And then it gets bad again, which also happened in the past pandemics.
-So I think, I don't think it'll ensue.
+So I think- I don't think it'll end soon.
 But I think that if we take the right measures, vaccinate ourselves and stuff, there is a fair chance and possibility that it will.

 Yeah, so that kind of connects back to the other question.
 I asked you about vaccinations.
 That's interesting.